LumKitty/VRnyan/README-OAT.md

 * (Optional) group these up.

 ## OnAirTap setup - Beat Saber
-* Setup is the same as for BepInEx except that the config file is now <GAMEDIR>\UserData\OnAirTap.json and it is not split into individual sections.
+* Setup is the same as for BepInEx except you do not need to install BepInEx, the config file is now <GAMEDIR>\UserData\OnAirTap.json and it is not split into individual sections.
 The following settings should be changed:
   ```
   "ShouldRenderBG": true,
   "ShouldRenderFG": true,